taoky/shadowmire/README.md

 ## Acknowledgements

 This project uses some code from PyPI's official mirroring tools, [bandersnatch](https://github.com/pypa/bandersnatch).
+It uses Academic Free License v3, and you could read its license contents [here](./LICENSE.AFL).

 ## Naming